Ribenjyeo/react_portfolio/README.md

-# To view the operation of the react application
+# To browse the work using git pages

 Follow the link: https://ribenjyeo.github.io/react_portfolio/